-UofL's College of Arts and Sciences and Center for Arts and Culture Partnerships sponsor the fifth annual public symposium.
-This year’s program will look at shifting viewpoints after the Civil War and its lasting impact on politics and culture even up to the current 150th anniversary of the Emancipation Proclamation.
+The fifth annual public symposium explored shifting viewpoints after the Civil War and its lasting impact on politics and culture even up to the current 150th anniversary of the Emancipation Proclamation.

-Brandeis University Fine Arts professor Nancy Scott will discuss sculptor Augustus Saint-Gaudens’ memorial to Robert Gould Shaw, commander of the Union’s African American 54th Regiment in Boston, during the keynote talk.
+Brandeis University Fine Arts professor Nancy Scott discussed sculptor Augustus Saint-Gaudens memorial to Robert Gould Shaw, commander of the Unions African American 54th Regiment in Boston, during the keynote talk.

 2013 Symposium Schedule